-Maps 4.160 and 4.161 show the locations of HVAs and SGRAs in Morris-Turnberry.
+Maps 4.MT.HVA and 4.MT.SGRA show the locations of HVAs and SGRAs in Morris-Turnberry.
 The HVAs are throughout the municipality with the largest area along the east side.
 SGRAs correspond to coarse-textured physiographic units which form a dense network across the municipality: spillways, kame moraine and drumlines.
-The vulnerability score for all HVAs is 6, while SGRAs can have a vulnerability score of 6, 4 or 2.
+The vulnerability score for all HVAs is 6, while SGRAs are not assigned a score.